marxinal/Blog/content/post/reviews.md

 Thus, the TFIDF banks on both of these ideas and quantifies the important of a term for a given document.

-# Features regarding counts of the Reviews
+#### Features regarding counts of the Reviews
 - **Word Count** per Review
 - **Sentence Count** per Review
 (Ren & Hong, 2017)

-# Sentiment Features
+#### Sentiment Features
+- _The NRC sentiment score_
-- **The NRC sentiment score**: Lists associations of words with eight emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive)
+   - Lists associations of words with eight emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive)
+- _The Bing sentiment score_
-- **The Bing sentiment score**: The bing lexicon categorizes words in a binary fashion into positive and negative categories.
+  - The bing lexicon categorizes words in a binary fashion into positive and negative categories.
+- _The Afinn sentiment score_
-- **The Afinn sentiment score**: The Afinn lexicon assignes words with a score between -5 and 5, where negative scores indicate a negative sentiment and positive scores indicate a positive sentiment.
+  - The Afinn lexicon assignes words with a score between -5 and 5, where negative scores indicate a negative sentiment and positive scores indicate a positive sentiment.

-# Features of specific sentiment words
+#### Features of specific sentiment words
+- _Swear Words_
-- **Swear Words**: Another valid linguistic correlate of sentiments is swearing (Hashimi, Hafez & Mathkour, 2015)
+  - Another valid linguistic correlate of sentiments is swearing (Hashimi, Hafez & Mathkour, 2015)
+- _Negation Words Feature_
-- **Negation Words Feature**: Negations are words like no, not, and never.
+  - Negations are words like no, not, and never.
 When people want to express the opposite meaning of a particular word or sentence, this is done by inserting a specific negation.
 Negating words have a correlation with other words in that sentence and we assume they are useful for predicting the sentiments.
+- _Function Words (Functors) Feature_ T
-- **Function Words (Functors) Feature**: These are words that have little lexical meaning or that have ambiguous meaning which express grammatical relationships among other words within a sentence, or specify the attitude or mood of the speaker.
+  - These are words that have little lexical meaning or that have ambiguous meaning which express grammatical relationships among other words within a sentence, or specify the attitude or mood of the speaker.
 Therefore we assumed this to be a feature of use.
+- _Pronouns Feature_
-- **Pronouns Feature**: A pronoun is a word that takes the place of a noun.
+  - A pronoun is a word that takes the place of a noun.
 So words like: "I", "me", "he", "she", "herself", "you", "everybody" etc.
+- _Preposition Feature_
-- **Preposition Feature**: These are words or a group of words that are used before a noun, pronoun, or noun phrase to show direction, time, place, location, spatial relationships, or to introduce an object.
+  - These are words or a group of words that are used before a noun, pronoun, or noun phrase to show direction, time, place, location, spatial relationships, or to introduce an object.
 These are words like "in," "at," "on," "of," and "to etc.
 (Liang, Sun, Sun, & Gao, 2017)

 **Methods and Model employed:**